A de Finetti theorem for quantum causal structures: Frequentist interpretation of the constraints

 The constrained de Finetti theorem implies that, having observed the relation \eqref{twiceconstrained} (and assuming exchangeability), we can conclude that, at each trial, the source always produces a state $\rho$ with expectation value

 Note that this is not the same as the expectation value \eqref{singletrialexpectation}, which is obtained from one measurement per day repeated over many days, for which we use $\rho^{(1)} = \int_{\mathfrak{S}}d\rho P(\rho) \rho$.
 Eq.~\eqref{oneexpectation} means that if, over a \emph{single} day, we measure $R$ arbitrarily many times (not just two), the average of all observed results will approach $\langle R \rangle$.
-More general product expectation constraints apply to analogous scenarios for a larger number of observables.
+More general product expectation constraints arise in analogous scenarios for a larger number of observables.

 As a concrete example, if the single-trial system has two levels, and we take the Pauli observable $R=Z$, then the two-trial constraint $\langle Z \otimes Z \rangle = \langle Z \rangle^2 =: \bar{z}^2$ on an exchangeable state $\rho^{(n)}$ implies\footnote{A similarly constrained state was considered in Ref.~\cite{Schack2001}, although there the constraint emerged from arbitrarily many measurements of $Z$ within a single supertrial.}